julianfigueroaGL/gorilla-cast-docs/docs/advanced/vue3/vue3.md

 # Vue 3

-This will be the next version of Vue JS, it was announced back in Fall of 2018 by Evan You - vuejs creator.
+This will be the next version of Vue.js, it was announced back in Fall of 2018 by Evan You - Vue.js creator.

 ## Release Date